 People have a right to live under whatever delusion they choose so long as they fulfil their obligations to the remainder of the biosphere; but the increasing lack of tolerance being demonstrated by many Muslims around the world in recent years is very worrying.

 The problem is not limited to a sub-set of intolerant Muslims, or to a number of increasingly fundamentalist governments, but is written into Islam's holiest book.
+Islam's attitude to art, one of humanity's most noble pursuits, is particularly concerning.

 I hope that this page might make some people who are considering taking up Islam have second thoughts and that it might give some who are thinking of leaving Islam some encouragement to do so.